were/mcir/writeup/01-intro.md

 # Introduction

 In the last section, the language manual is specified.
-Still, it is a big engineering work to accomplish.
+Still, there is intensive engineering work to translate the language into executable binaries, which can hardly be done immediately.
-Therefore, let's break it down to pieces.
+To gently achieve this goal, let's break it down to pieces.

 ## What is a programming language?